Autogramm/grex-doc/content/docs/design/_index.md

 Three main choices:

 - Grew as the backbone pattern matching system
-- One script my ML model
+- One script by ML model
 - The extraction and the search space are defined in a YAML file

 TODO